 Limited Clients.
 Proven Results.

-Domestic Violence Defense Lawyer Robert Stiefvater has been practicing law in Ohio since 2003.
-He has a proven track record of successfully defending Berlin domestic violence cases.
-Call Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Lawyer will discuss your case with you and answer your questions.
+Practicing law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Berlin, Ohio.
+Call and speak with Robert about your case.
+Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 Domestic Violence Penalties